kirabou/geoip/README.md

 # Introduction
-Provides geoip informations for an IP address, based on MaxMind GeoIP files, and a REST API, inspired from Telize.com, to get geoip informations as a JSON structure.
+geoip is a Go package that provides geoip informations for an IP address, based on MaxMind GeoIP files, and a REST API, inspired from Telize.com, to get geoip informations as a JSON structure.

 All data are stored in memory for maximum speed.
 MaxMind files are automatically downloaded if the current files are older than 8 days.
 Initialization is made through `init()` and could take up to 30 seconds depending of your hardare configuration.
 Around 500MB of memory are required to store all geoip data.

 # Most useful functions

 - `GeoLocIPv4()` returns a GeoLocIp structure for a given IPv4 address.

 - `ServeHttpRequest()` provides a REST API, returning a JSON structure holding the geolocation information for a given IPv4 address.

 - `ServeGeoLocAPI()` starts a dedicated http server that only provides the REST API.

 - `MarshalJSON()` implements the JSON Marshaler interface for the `*GeoLocIp` type.

 # Contact